The Fixed Sub-Center: A Better Way to Capture Data Complexity: Introduction

 \section{Introduction}

-Image classification has made significant progress in recent years \cite{he2016deep,zhe2019improve}.
+Image classification has made significant progress in recent years \cite{he2016deep,liu2022convnet}.
 Image classification includes several classification tasks, such as face recognition, target detection, and fine-grained image classification.
 With the development of deep learning, deep convolutional neural networks (DCNNs) have gradually become the most preferred method for image classification.
 Based on large-scale image data, the image feature embeddings (hereinafter referred to as features) are extracted by neural networks, which are free from the traditional manual design method of extracting features.
-Research shows that neural networks can better use large-scale image data to extract more discriminative features, which leads to a significant advance in image classification \cite{schroff2015facenet}.
+Research shows that neural networks can better use large-scale image data to extract more discriminative features.

 DCNNs consist of a stack of convolutional parameterized layers, spatial pooling layers and fully-connected layers.
-The last fully-connected layer is usually regarded as a classifier, transforming from the dimension of network features $d$ to the number of required class categories $C$.
-The last fully-connected layer's outputs are class score vectors, which are then input into the SoftMax for training, allowing the model extract features with a high discriminative ability \cite{deng2019arcface,liu2017sphereface,wang2018cosface}.
-Research shows \cite{qian2019softtriple} that the last fully-connected layer provides a classification center for each class.
+The last fully-connected layer (classiﬁer) is usually regarded as a classifier, transforming from the dimension of network features $d$ to the number of required class categories $C$.
+The classiﬁer's outputs are class score vectors, which are then input into the SoftMax for training, allowing the model extract features with a high discriminative ability \cite{deng2019arcface,pmlr-v139-yang21o}.
+Research shows \cite{qian2019softtriple,9684999} that the classiﬁer provides a classification center for each class.
 The distance between each sample's feature and its corresponding class center is optimized during the training process using SoftMax.
 However, as shown in Figure \ref{fig1}, classes in real-world data generally do not cluster in a single center, but are prone to multiple local sub-centers.
 Therefore, a single center may be not representable enough for data distribution.
-The feature extracted by networks trained with a single center loses some diversity compared to the raw data distributions \cite{sohn2016improved}.
+The feature extracted by networks trained with a single center loses some diversity compared to the raw data distributions \cite{sohn2016improved,GUO2021104033}.